An SSB tax in Mexico reduced consumption, particularly among low socio-economic households

 Multiple health and community groups in Australia have called for an SSB tax

-In Australia, the price policy that has received the most attention to date with regard to obesity is a tax on sugar-sweetened beverages.
+In Australia, the price policy that has received the most attention to date with regard to obesity is a tax on sugar-sweetened beverages (SSBs).
 SSBs are defined as beverages with added caloric sweeteners such as sucrose, high-fructose corn syrup or fruit juice concentrate.
 This includes soft drinks, sports drinks, fruit drinks, energy and vitamin water drinks, sweetened mineral waters and cordials.
 These beverages contribute no valuable nutrients to consumers’ diets but deliver large quantities of sugar – a single can of Coke, for example, contains 40g of sugar (approximately 10 teaspoons).1 SSBs are an easy-to-define category of products that are energy dense and nutrient poor, with close healthier substitutes (such as water).2

 The primary motivation for taxing SSBs is to decrease their consumption, with the aim of improving diets and reducing Australia’s burden of chronic disease as part of a comprehensive approach to addressing obesity.
 Taxes can also encourage beverage manufacturers to reformulate their products to reduce sugar content; convey the message that the products are a matter of concern for public health; and raise revenue that can be used for health initiatives.3